AmpersandTarski/documentation/syntax/relation.md

 ```

 ## Syntax
-A relation statement can have one of the following shapes:
+A relation statement can have one of the following forms:

 ```
 RELATION <lower case identifier> '[' <upper case identifier>'*' <upper case identifier>']'